136 Creative Party Ideas

 2. Vegetarian chorizo breakfast tacos

-Once your tortillas are done, fry your vegetarian chorizo in the same pan, and then throw a few eggs in there and mix it all up until the eggs are cooked in with the chorizo.
+Once your tortillas are done, fry your vegetarian chorizo in the same pan.
+Then, throw a few eggs in there and mix it all up until the eggs are cooked in with the chorizo.

 3. Baked mac and cheese bread bowls

-Make your most fire-baked mac and cheese, but instead of serving it on plates or in regular bowls, scoop out the center of a roll and use the outside of the bread as the bowl.
+Make your most fire-baked mac and cheese with this.
+Instead of serving it on plates or in regular bowls, scoop out the center of a roll and use the outside of the bread as the bowl.**

-Butter the insides of the rolls you removed earlier, warm them up, and serve them separately.
+Butter the insides of the rolls you removed, warm them up, and serve them separately.

 4. Gummy kebabs